 \section{Evaluation}

-We applied our multi-objective DNN hyperparameter optimization on two use-cases with 150 samples each: (1) Classification of 32x32 RGB images (CIFAR10 dataset~\citep{krizhevsky_learning_2009}), trained with a reduced version of ResNet18~\citep{he2016resnet} (only three residual blocks instead of four, 1.6M initial parameters) and (2) Time series classification of (daily) human activities (DaLiAc)~\cite{leutheuser2013hierarchical} with a window length of 1024 datapoints, trained with a scaled down version of MobileNetv3~\cite{howard2019mnetv3} (2.8M initial parameters).
-Compared to models commonly used by relevant benchmarks for embedded AI, e.g., TinyML Perf \cite{banbury2021mlperf}, we did not decrease the initial numbers of neurons in our DNNs' trainable layers as our optimization process uses pruning and therefore dynamically adjusts the exact number of neurons during training.
-We trained our models using Stochastic Gradient Decent (SGD) and exponential learning rate decay.
-For the optimization, we assumed 256 KB of RAM, 1 MB of ROM and $1e^{9}$ FLOPS as constraints imposed by common microcontroller platforms.
+We applied our multi-objective DNN hyperparameter optimization to two use cases with 150 samples each: (1) image classification (32x32 RGB images from CIFAR10~\citep{krizhevsky_learning_2009}) using a reduced version of ResNet18~\citep{he2016resnet} (three residual blocks instead of four, 1.6M initial parameters) and (2) time-series classification of (daily) human activities (DaLiAc)~\citep{leutheuser2013hierarchical} with a window length of 1024 datapoints, using a down-scaled version of MobileNetv3~\cite{howard2019searching} (2.8M initial parameters).
+Compared to models commonly used by relevant benchmarks for embedded AI, e.g., TinyML Perf~\citep{banbury2021mlperf}, we did not reduce the initial numbers parameters as our optimization process uses pruning and therefore dynamically adjusts the exact number of neurons during training.
+We trained our models using Stochastic Gradient Decent (SGD) with an exponential learning rate decay.
+For the optimization, we chose 256 KB of RAM, 1 MB of ROM and $1e^{9}$ FLOPS as constraints imposed by common microcontroller platforms.

-The detailed list of hyperparameters considered by our optimizer and their continuous sampling intervals derived from expert knowledge can be found in the supplementary material.
-We consider seven parameters controlling general properties of DNN training (training length, batch size, properties of the optimizer and learning rate) and four that control the filter pruning.
-We use the automated gradual pruning algorithm \cite{zhu_prune_2017} to generate our pruning schedule.
-It takes a start and end epoch calculated relatively to the number of training epochs and a number of iterative steps as an input.
+The detailed list of hyperparameters considered by our optimizer and their search space intervals derived from expert knowledge can be found in Table~\ref{tab:hyperparam}.
+These parameters also define the action space of our ARS agents.
+We consider seven parameters that control general properties of DNN training (training length, batch size, optimizer properties, and learning rate) and four that control filter pruning.
+We use the automated gradual pruning algorithm~\citep{zhu_prune_2017} to generate our pruning schedule. t takes as input a start and end epoch calculated relative to the number of training epochs and a number of iteration steps.
 Our optimization considers the pruning sparsity hyperparameter, i.e., how many filters are removed, for each convolutional layer separately.
 Therefore, the search space considered increases with the depth of the optimized DNN as for each prunable layer an additional pruning sparsity parameter is added which means that the search space is extended by one dimension.